City of the Chasch: Plot summary

 A human starship intercepts a mysterious signal and tracks it back to Carina 4269, a star system 212 light years from Earth.
 Two elite scouts, Adam Reith and Paul Waunder, are dispatched in a small scout-boat to investigate the planet whence it came.
 Seconds later, a missile destroys their mothership.
 The two survivors nurse the severely damaged scout-boat to the planet before ejecting into a forest.

-The crash site is first discovered by a band of technologically primitive humans who wear special, personality altering emblems.
+The crash site is first discovered by a band of technologically primitive humans.
 Reith is amazed to find men on a heretofore unknown, distant planet.
 One of them casually kills Waunder; Reith remains undetected.
 A second party approaches in a large sky-raft, sending the humans scurrying into hiding.
-It is manned (as Reith later learns) by massive, alien Blue Chasch and their human Chaschmen servants.
+It is crewed (as Reith later learns) by massive, alien Blue Chasch and their human Chaschmen servants.
 Their investigation of the wreckage is interrupted by a third group, belonging to the Dirdir.
 The Chasch ambush the tall, pale Dirdir and their human Dirdirmen, driving them off.
 The Chasch then haul the scout-boat away.

-Injured and helpless, Reith cannot avoid being taken captive by Traz Onmale, the grave, mature boy-chieftain of the Kruthe, the Emblem-wearing tribe which killed Waunder.
+Injured and helpless, Reith cannot avoid being taken captive by Traz Onmale, the grave, mature boy-chieftain of the Kruthe, the tribe which killed Waunder.
 While his wounds heal, Reith incurs the wrath of the "magicians" who are actually in charge, by showing kindness and affection to a slave girl, a grave violation of tribal social norms.
 Before he can be castrated to make him more docile, he escapes, taking Traz with him.
-The teen is not unwilling to go, since he would be expected to sacrifice himself to the gods in the near future due to the misfortunes the tribe has faced.
+The youth is not unwilling to go, since he would be expected to sacrifice himself to the gods in the near future due to the misfortunes the tribe has faced.

 On their trek, Reith rescues an outcast Dirdirman, Ankhe at afram Anacho, from a Phung, an extremely dangerous native.
 With no plans of his own, he joins them.
 From Anacho's explanation of Dirdirman theology, Reith deduces that the Dirdir were responsible for bringing humans to Tschai tens of thousands of years ago.
-His mission is now clear - he must alert Earth to the possible threat of the Dirdir.
+His mission is now clear: he must alert Earth to the possible threat of the Dirdir.

 The mismatched trio join a trade caravan.
 Among the other passengers is a group of priestesses, taking a beautiful female captive, Ylin-Ylan, home to participate in an important rite.
 Reith frees her, but on the lawless steppes, the woman is stolen by the caravan's scouts and returned to the priestesses.
 Reith rescues her from the seminary and learns that the mysterious signal originated from her people.